Physics-50/Module-2/docs/week2.md

 ## Week 2 To-Do Summary

-In Week 2 you will analyze one video for each nominal sphere diameter:  1.8 mm, 2.5 mm, 3.5 mm (already done), 4.5 mm, and 6.0 mm.
+In Week 2 you will analyze one video for each nominal sphere diameter:  1.8 mm, 2.5 mm, 3.5 mm (already done), and 6.0 mm.
 Your goal for Week 2 is to sketch out how the "viscosity" of the liquid, calculated from terminal speed using a formula that neglects inertial drag, varies as a function of sphere diameter.
 At the end of this week, you should have an idea of which sphere diameter(s), if any, truly have their trajectories negligibily influenced by inertial drag.

 Why aren't we asking you to analyze several videos from each diameter, as we did in Week 1 for 3.5-mm spheres?
 Remember that this week is still *exploratory*, and your goal is to *sketch* the variation in results as a function of sphere diameter.
 This week's investigation is meant to tell you which diameters, if any, should be analyzed more carefully and fully to give a reliable value of viscosity.
 Analyzing multiple videos of all the sphere diameters would certainly generate more data, but we want to strike a balance between quantity of data and efficient use of your time.
 The repeated trials you have already done in the 3.5-mm case will give you a way to estimate random error, as discussed more fully below.
 Given that, one trial per diameter for the other cases should allow you to get a sense of the role of inertial drag and when it is and isn't negligible.